florentpoujol/CSharpToUnityScriptConverter/readme.md

 Sometimes, someting that convert just fine in most of the scripts will just not convert at all or be messed up in another script, for no apparent reason.
 If that happens, please contact me (see section at the top) and give me your script if it's not top-secret.

-TSuch behaviour is often du to a particular syntactic situation that makes the converter not recogize (or recogize whereas it shouldn't) a pattern.
+Such behaviour is often du to a particular syntactic situation that makes the converter not recogize a pattern (or recogize when it shouldn't).
+By gathering scripts where this happends, I may be able to find what triggers the situation.